dnorth/spell-checker/README.md

 6. At this point if I were to continue on, I would continue down the priority list.
 I will note that I recognize that items like "handles conjunction words correctly" weren't on the requested list of features in the SPELL_CHECK.md list, and that I prioritized that over some other requirements that WERE on the list.
 If this were a real work environment I would discuss this with the Product Manager or whoever the relevent stakeholder was to explain my case that it would likely be more useful of a program if it could handle more robust text rather than being able to handle a smaller variety of text and giving context clues.
 However, at the end of the day I would hope that we came to a conclusion that best serves our customer - so outside of a real work environment I just have my best guess, which could be wrong!

-Just testing for a tiktok
+Just testing for a tiktok again